Introduction

 About Александр К.

 My name is Alexander Krikun.
-I founded in 2014 a company that develops and sells ready-made websites, as well as providing services related to CMS Wordpress and SEO promotion.
-I have been working with Wordpress for more than 10 years and have been doing SEO promotion for more than 5 years.
-I am currently working on this site as well.
+I founded a company in 2014 for the development and sale of ready-made websites, as well as providing services related to CMS Wordpress and SEO promotion.
+I have been working with Wordpress for over 10 years and have been doing SEO promotion for over 5 years.
+At the moment, I am also working on this site.

 Leave a Reply